 Paterson city and its powerful waterfall drew my immigrant family from the Middle East.
-The cataract may hold the key to the depressed city’s future.
+The cataract may hold the key to the New Jersey city’s future.

 The city of Paterson’s celebrated waterfall sits in the northern part of the U.S. state of New Jersey.